Yvvma/DC4NUL/README.md

-# DC4NUL
+# Yama Website

 This Website was made with the simple purpose of presenting new perspectives.

-Life matters.

-XOXO

-Yama 山
+Presenting projects for the simplest reason of opening new ideas.

+#

 ✦✦✦✦✦✦✦